Poor Acquired Vision: Manuel Conde, OD

 Slit Lamp Examination:

 Both lenses exhibited mucoprotein deposits on the anterior lens surface.
-In addition, both lenses had scratches on anterior lens surface.
-Both lenses decentered superior decentration on the eye.
+In addition, both lenses had scratches on the anterior lens surface.
+Also, both lenses decentered superiorly on the eye.

 With verification of the lenses there was no evidence of base curve toricity or power change.

 Patient was re-instructed about lens care and possibility of re-fitting with new higher Dk GP lens material.
 Several procedures were used to solve JB’s complaints.
 First the lens was cleaned with a laboratory cleaner.

 Second, in-office polishing of the anterior lens surface was used to reduce mild lens scratches.
 Third, a re-fitting with a higher Dk GP lens material was performed.
 It is also important in these cases for patients to be educated to clean the lenses in an up and down/back and forth manner in the palm of the hand immediately upon removal in the evening.

 With the combination of patient education and in-office polishing, the surface problems noticeably improved.
 Visual acuity was improved to 20/20 OD and OS.
 He was able to wear these lenses comfortably until his new lenses arrived.
 With long-term wear of the F-S/A lenses, this problem did not recur.

 Discussion, Alternative Management Options